Smooth profinite groups, I: geometrizing Kummer theory: Recollections on Witt vectors and Witt modules.

 More generally, for any two integers $r\leq s$, we denote by $\pi_{s,r}$ the quotient map We will often use the following fundamental property: the quotient has a multiplicative section given by the Teichmüller representative refered to as the multiplicative (or Teichmüller) section.

 Consider now a scheme $S$ of characteristic $p$, covered by affine open subschemes $\Spec(A_i)$.
 We denote by $\W_r(S)$ the scheme of Witt vectors of $S$ of length $n$.
-It is defined by gluing the affine schemes $\Spec(\W_r(A_i))$ and is a universal thickening of $S$ of order $n$, through the nilpotent closed immersions $\W_r(S) \lra \W_{r+1}(S)$.
-In particular, the underlying topological space of $\W_r(S)$ agrees with that of $S$.
+It is defined by gluing the affine schemes $\Spec(\W_r(A_i))$ and is a universal thickening of $S$ of order $n$, through the nilpotent closed immersions $\W_r(S) \to \W_{r+1}(S)$.
+In particular, the underlying topological space of $\W_r(S)$ corresponds to that of $S$.